seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_pdf.md

 (to go further, here is a webpage giving a simple example: http://www.tfidf.com/)

 //ST: !
-So, should you visualize the most frequent words in your corpus, or the words which rank highest according to tf-idf?
+Should you visualize the most frequent words in your corpus, or the words which rank highest according to tf-idf?

 Both are interesting, as they show a different info.
 I'd suggest that the simple frequency count is easier to interpret.